Taher-Chabra/Data-table/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

+## Live Demo

+You can view the live demo of the project here: [React-data-table]('https://react-data-table-cmp.netlify.app/').